cheyenneson/InterviewPrep/bit_manipulation.md

-Bitwise operators are used to perform bit-level operations on integer values.
-Here's a detailed list of all the bitwise operators, along with their properties:

 ### 1. **Bitwise AND (`&`)**
 - **Description**: Compares each bit of the first operand to the corresponding bit of the second operand.
 If both bits are `1`, the resulting bit is set to `1`.
 Otherwise, it is set to `0`.
 - **Example**: